What is Shared Mailbox in Office 365?

 Export Shared Mailbox Permission Report Using PowerShell:

-To execute the script with MFA enabled account, you need to mention -MFA switch during script execution.
+To execute the script with MFA enabled account or non-MFA account, use the below format.

 The exported report stores the most required attributes like Display Name, User Principal Name, Primary SMTP Address, Email Aliases, Access Type, and User with Access.